Sumner County, Kansas: 19th century

-On February 26, 1867, Sumner County was created from parts of Marion County and Butler County.
+On February 26, 1867, Sumner County was created from parts of Marion and Butler counties.
 It was named in honor of Charles Sumner, a U.S. Senator from Massachusetts (1811–74), who was a strong advocate of Kansas becoming a free state.

 In 1887, the Chicago, Kansas and Nebraska Railway built a branch line north–south from Herington to Caldwell.
-This branch line connected Herington, Lost Springs, Lincolnville, Antelope, Marion, Aulne, Peabody, Elbing, Whitewater, Furley, Kechi, Wichita, Peck, Corbin, Wellington, Caldwell.
+This branch line connected Herington, Lost Springs, Lincolnville, Antelope, Marion, Aulne, Peabody, Elbing, Whitewater, Furley, Kechi, Wichita, Peck, Corbin, Wellington and Caldwell.
 By 1893, this branch line was incrementally built to Fort Worth, Texas.
 This line is called the "OKT".
 The Chicago, Kansas and Nebraska Railway was foreclosed in 1891 and was taken over by Chicago, Rock Island and Pacific Railway, which shut down in 1980 and reorganized as Oklahoma, Kansas and Texas Railroad, merged in 1988 with Missouri Pacific Railroad, and finally merged in 1997 with Union Pacific Railroad.
 Most locals still refer to this railroad as the "Rock Island".

 21st century

-In December 2011, the Kansas Star Casino opened approximately 4.5 mi west of the center of Mulvane, adjacent to an exit on the Kansas Turnpike that was added in the mid 1980s.
-The casino is located a couple blocks west of the turnpike exit.
+In December 2011, the Kansas Star Casino opened approximately 4.5 mi west of the center of Mulvane, adjacent to an exit on the Kansas Turnpike that was added in the mid-1980s.
+The casino is located just west of the turnpike exit.